#Accessing developer tools

-- Select the three dot button on the right hand side of the browser, then go to More Tools, and select Developer Tools.
+Select the three dot button on the right-hand side of the browser, then navigate to More Tools > Developer Tools.

 There are several different classes of status codes including: